 The Company was incorporated on May 14, 2003 under the laws of the Province of Saskatchewan, Canada and continued in British Columbia, Canada on December 29, 2003.
 The Company changed its name from Purple Vein Resources Ltd. to Columbus Gold Corporation effective December 20, 2004.
-On May 24, 2006, the Company completed its Initial Public Offering ("IPO") and obtained a listing on the TSX Venture Exchange ("TSX-V" or the "Exchange") as a Tier 2 mining issuer under the trading symbol CGT-V.
+On May 24, 2006, the Company completed its Initial Public Offering and obtained a listing on the TSX Venture Exchange ("TSX-V") as a Tier 2 mining issuer under the trading symbol CGT-V.

 The Company's principal business activities are the acquisition, exploration and development of mineral properties, with gold as a principal focus.
-Until recently, all of the Company's mineral properties were located in the United States.
-In December 2010, the Company acquired a project with a 1.9 million ounce inferred gold resource in French Guiana, which project the Company considers to be its major asset.
 The Company is in the process of exploring and developing its mineral properties but has not yet determined whether the properties contain ore reserves that are economically recoverable.
-The Company maintains active generative (prospecting) and evaluation programs and, as a key element of its strategy, broadens exposure, minimizes risk and maintains focus on high priority prospects while seeking industry finance through joint ventures on selected projects.
+The Company maintains active generative (prospecting) and evaluation programs and, as a key element of its strategy, broadens exposure, diversifies funding sources and minimizes risk through joint ventures on selected projects.